Election-year wild card: Blue state gerrymandering

 If Democrats manage to hang on to their narrow majority in the U.S. House of Representatives after this fall’s midterm elections, it will be because of places like Glens Falls, New York.

 For years it has been a small spot of blue in a mostly red Adirondack district.
-But under a new map passed last month by New York Democrats, it will become part of a newly redrawn Democratic-tilting district that now snakes an arm up Interstate 87 to grab the quaint town.
+But it may become part of a Democratic-tilting district under a new map passed last month by the New York legislature – a map that could take the state’s eight Republican House members down to as few as four.

 Why We Wrote This

-Note: Editor’s Note: This story was updated to reflect the ruling by a New York state court judge on Thursday evening throwing out the state’s new map.